 Change Fund: A fund established for the purpose of supporting a sales or service operation.
 The change fund is used to make change for direct purchases of goods or services or to support indirect services.

-Currency: For the purposes of this document, the coins and dollars of the United States.
+Currency: For the purposes of this document, the coins, and dollars of the United States.
 It does not include bank checks or other negotiable instruments.

 Endowed vs. Non-Endowed Gifts: An endowment is established through a conditional gift with provisions that prohibit the spending of principal.
 Only investment income generated from the principal may be used.
-In a non-endowed gift, all of the funds can be spent although the donor may have restrictions on how the funds may be spent.
+In a non-endowed gift, all the funds can be spent although the donor may have restrictions on how the funds may be spent.